Additional Research Opportunities

 Research Experience for Undergraduates at UC Irvine: Research Focus: Internet of Things (IoT)

-Application Deadline: January 31, 2020.
+Application Deadline: February 1, 2021.
 This program is 8 weeks of hands-on research guided by faculty mentors and graduate students.
 Also included are guest speakers, lab tours, and field trips.
-Program provides a $4K stipend plus room and board, with travel allowance up to $600.
 Internet of Things (IoT) Research Domains: Computer Architecture and Design, Cyber-physical Systems, Embedded Systems, Human Computer Interaction, Transportation Systems, Artificial Intelligence and Machine Learning, Hydrologic System Modeling, Multimedia Computing Networks and Distributed Systems, and Intelligent Structure.
 Online application: http://sites.uci.edu/iotsity/applynow/.
 Contact Information: Dr. Sharnnia Artis, firstname.lastname@example.org

 Roper Center for Public Opinion Research